agilepro/software-craftsmanship/docs/Testing/test-like-real-user.md

 If the programmers ran with the same amount of memory that the customer is expected to have, then critical dependencies on memory will be found and fixed before it gets to the customer.

-If the programmers don’t use command line arguments, then they will find a way to control what they need without using command line arguments, and that same mechanism will work for customers.
+If the programmers don't use command line arguments, then they will find a way to control what they need without using command line arguments, and that same mechanism will work for customers.

 The thing you need to remember is that programmers are **_designers_**.
 At every moment, they are looking at the product, and determining how to make it best for the customer.
 They can only do this if they are actually in touch with the way that the customer does.

-They may believe that is “doesn’t matter” but they will never know for sure.
+They may believe that is “doesn't matter” but they will never know for sure.
 A careful programmer always runs the software in a way that is as close as possible to the customer, so that they really know what the customer is experiencing.

 :::tip[Key Takeaway]